-Attachment # XI-3

-From: Mark Mesbergen

-Renewal of the School Resource Officer (SRO) contract with the township.

-Three years ago, the district entered into a three-year agreement with the township to have an SRO inside our buildings.
+Meeting Date: October 18, 2021 o: Board of Education Attachment # XI-3 rom: Mark Mesbergen Subject to be Discussed and Policy Reference: Renewal of the School Resource Officer (SRO) contract with the township.
+Background Information: Three years ago, the district entered into a three-year agreement with the township to have an SRO inside our buildings.
 During the past three years, the SRO, Dan Butler, has made a huge impact on the district.
 The township has sent us a contract for another three years.

-Three year contract starting at \$43,600 and an increase of 3% each year after.

-Approve the attached contract with the township to have a School Resource Officer in the district.
+Financial Impact: Three year contract starting at \$43,600 and an increase of 3% each year after.
+Recommended Action: Approve the attached contract with the township to have a School Resource Officer in the district. , Action Taken: Vote: Burgess Cole Franklin Hazekamp Kelly Meeuwenberg

-Action Taken:

-Vote: Buckner Burgess Cole Franklin Hazekamp

-Kelly Meeuwenberg